iconofsin/solidity-warrant-canary/README.md

 If a feeding is skipped, the canary is reported as alive if gas-free pure/view functions are used (`isCanaryAlive()`, `getCanaryBlockOfDeath()`).
 Formally, however, the canary is dead.

-In this scenario, whoever calls `touchCanary()` or any other function guarded with the `canaryGuard` modifier first will incur gas fees, but will also cause the canary to be Pronounced Dead.
+In this scenario, whoever calls `touchCanary()` or any function guarded with the `canaryGuard` modifier first will incur gas fees, but will also cause the canary to be Pronounced Dead.

 *Pronouncing Dead*.
 RIPCanary is emitted, block of death is set, and from this point forward `isCanaryAlive()` *always* returns `false`.